rogaikwad30/IEEE_Avenir/README.md

 - Use Left Mouse to rotate the camera
 - Mouse scroll button to zoom in and zoom out
 - Hold left click on dashboard for canvas effect
+- 3d icons files are bit large to render .
+Please wait for few seconds to load the icon.

 ## Steps to setup project locally
 - git clone https://github.com/rogaikwad30/IEEE_Avenir.git